HerrSchtevie/Journals-of-Jyggalag/README.md

 ## ❓ FAQ

-- **Q: Is Anniversary Edition really required?**
+- **Q: What do I need for this list to install properly?**
-  A: Yes, JOJ is built exclusively for AE and will not function correctly with SSE.
+  A: **Anniversary Edition (AE) and Creation Kit are hard requirements.** This modlist will not work correctly with Standard Skyrim Special Edition (SSE), and will not download correctly without Creation Kit.

 - **Q: Where do I go for support?**
   A: Visit the Wabbajack Discord or Journals of Jyggalag Discord for assistance.